kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Add the user to the Build Administrators group.
 - [ ] Add the user to the Project Administrators group.
 - [ ] From the Security settings of the repository, modify the access control for the user.
-- [x] From the Security settings of the branch, modify the access control for the user.
+- [ ] From the Security settings of the branch, modify the access control for the user.

 ### Your team uses an agile development approach.
 You need to recommend a branching strategy for the team's Git repository.
 The strategy must meet the following requirements.
 Provide the ability to work on multiple independent tasks in parallel.
 Ensure that checked-in code remains in a releasable state always.
 Ensure that new features can be abandoned at any time.
-Encourage experimentation.
+Encourage e perimentation.
 What should you recommend?

 - [ ] Single long-running branch without forking.
 - [ ] Multiple long-running branches.
 - [ ] Single fork per team member.
-- [x] Single long-running branch with multiple short-lived topic branches.
+- [ ] Single long-running branch with multiple short-lived topic branches.

-### You are configuring a release pipeline in Azure DevOps as shown in the exhibit.
+### You are configuring a release pipeline in Azure DevOps as shown in the e hibit.

 ![Question 542](images/question542.jpg)

-- [x] Box 1: 7.
-Box 2: The Web Application artifact.
+- [ ] Bo  1: 7.
+Bo  2: The Web Application artifact.
-- [ ] Box 1: 0.
-Box 2: The Production stage.
+- [ ] Bo  1: 0.
+Bo  2: The Production stage.
-- [ ] Box 1: 2.
-Box 2: The Develooment stage.
+- [ ] Bo  1: 2.
+Bo  2: The Develooment stage.
-- [ ] Box 1: 5.
-Box 2: The Production stage.
+- [ ] Bo  1: 5.
+Bo  2: The Production stage.

 ### What should the project use to automate the authentication?

 - [ ] Azure Automation account.
-- [x] Azure Artifacts Credential Provider.
+- [ ] Azure Artifacts Credential Provider.
 - [ ] Azure Active Directory (Azure AD) account that has multi-factor authentication (MFA) enabled.
 - [ ] Azure Active Directory (Azure AD) service principal.